 Enhance your customer service game

-As a brand manager, keeping tabs on the conversations that unfold in this type of community is invaluable.
+When embracing brand stewardship, keeping tabs on the conversations that unfold in this type of community is invaluable.
 Plus, the customer’s relationship with the brand only gets stronger as they become more embedded in this beauty community.

 Transform visual branding efforts